 How to Make an Appointment

-- Make an appointment for online tutoring by selecting a date and time on our Appointment Calendar.
-(You will need to register with your NetID and password the first time you log in to the Calendar.)
+- Make an appointment for online writing assistance by selecting a date and time on our Appointment Calendar.
+(You will need to register with your NetID and password the first time you log in.)

 - Same-day appointments can be made one hour in advance via the Appointment Calendar.